-18. Start furniture business.
+18. Start the furniture business.

 Just like in all the 47 counties of Kenya, Mombasa is a good place to start a furniture business.
-This is if to go by the number of people considered to be middle class earners in that population.
+This is if to go by the number of people considered to be middle-class earners in that population.

-And the other fact that a Kenyan home is not a complete home without luxurious seats, tables and other furniture.
+And the other fact that a Kenyan home is not a complete home without luxurious seats, tables, and other furniture.

-19. Start mobile repair shop.
+19. Start a mobile repair shop.